AgustinPardo/ETL-OT-Challenge/README.md

 This script is going to create a folder labeled "data" to get evidence, target and disease datasets.
 The execution will be a background paralell process for each dataset.
 On "data" folder you'll find logs for each dataset.
 In the logs you can check if all the files were sucessfully downloaded and if execution was done/finished.
 This could take beetween 20 to 40 minutes depending on the internet speed.

 To know if download datasets finish.
-On data folder execute:
+On "data" folder execute:
 ```bash
 grep -e "FINISHED" evidence.log targets.log diseases.log
 ```

 Check for donwload errors.
-On data folder execute:
+On "data" folder execute:
 ```bash
 grep -e "error" -e "fail" evidence.log targets.log diseases.log | awk -F: '{print "Line "$1": "$2}'
 ```

-## Setting up environment
+## 3) Setting up environment
 On "OT-ETL-Challenge" folder.
 Execute:

 ##### 1) Create virtual environment.
 Execute: